chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

-This specification is not prescriptive and does not aim at forcing the community into one direction, rather it strives at providing a common vocabulary that new practicionners can easily make sense of.
+This specification is not prescriptive and does not aim at forcing the community into one direction, rather it strives at providing a common vocabulary that new practitioners can easily make sense of.

 It is necessary to appreciate that this document does not specify what tools, such as the Chaos Monkey or similar, should look like.
 Instead, this document